Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for skew-normal scale mixture copulas

-(i) Kendall's tau of $X_1$ and $X_2$ is given by
+\emph{(i)} Kendall's tau of $X_1$ and $X_2$ is given by

-where $V=(V_1,V_2)$ in which $V_1=\sqrt{W_2/(W_1+W_2)}$ and $V_2=-\sqrt{W_1/(W_1+W_2)}$, with $W_1,W_2\sim$ i.i.d.\,$F$;
+where $V=(V_1,V_2)$ in which $V_1=\sqrt{W_2/(W_1+W_2)}$ and $V_2=-\sqrt{W_1/(W_1+W_2)}$, with $W_1,W_2\sim$ i.i.d.\,$F$.

-(ii) Spearman's rho of $X_1$ and $X_2$ is given by
+\emph{(ii)} Spearman's rho of $X_1$ and $X_2$ is given by

-where $V=(V_1,V_2,V^-_1,V^-_2,V_3)$ in which $V_i=\sqrt{W_i/(W_i+W_3)}$, $V^-_i=-\sqrt{W_3/(W_i+W_3)}$, for $i=1,2$, and $V_3=W_3/\sqrt{(W_1+W_3)(W_2+W_3)}$, with $W_1,W_2,W_3\sim$ i.i.d.\,$F$. \end{theorem}
+where $V = (V_1,V_2,V^-_1,V^-_2,V_3)$ in which $V_i = \sqrt{W_i/(W_i+W_3)}$, $V^-_i = -\sqrt{W_3/(W_i+W_3)}$, for $i\in\{1,2\}$, and $V_3 = W_3/\sqrt{(W_1+W_3)(W_2+W_3)}$, with $W_1,W_2,W_3\sim$ i.i.d.\,$F$. \end{theorem}

-Compared to the formulas for the normal location-scale mixture copula presented in Theorem~\ref{thm:MN-tau-S}, Kendall's tau and Spearman's rho for the skew-normal scale mixture copula, as given in Theorem~\ref{thm:MSN-tau-S}, are also expressed in terms of expectations of mixtures of the normal cdf and can be computed via QMC methods.
-The following remark highlights some properties of the distributions of the mixing variables $(V_1,V_2)$ and $(V_1,V_2,V_1^-,V_2^-,V_3)$ in Theorem~\ref{thm:MSN-tau-S}.
+The following remark highlights some properties of the distributions of the mixing variables in Theorem~\ref{thm:MSN-tau-S}.

-\begin{Remark} The distribution of $(V_1,V_2)$ in Theorem~\ref{thm:MSN-tau-S}~(i) satisfies $(V_1,V_2)\overset{d}{=}-(V_2,V_1)$.
-Moreover, the distribution of $(V_1,V_2,V_1^-,V_2^-,V_3)$ in Theorem~\ref{thm:MSN-tau-S}~(ii) satisfies $(V_i,V_i^-)\overset{d}{=}-(V_i^-,V_i)$, for $i=1,2$. \end{Remark}
+\begin{remark} The distribution of $(V_1,V_2)$ in Theorem~\ref{thm:MSN-tau-S}~(i) satisfies $(V_1,V_2)=_d -(V_2,V_1)$.
+Moreover, the distribution of $(V_1,V_2,V_1^-,V_2^-,V_3)$ in Theorem~\ref{thm:MSN-tau-S}~(ii) satisfies $(V_i,V_i^-)=_d -(V_i^-,V_i)$, for $i\in\{1,2\}$. \end{remark}

-Unlike Theorem~\ref{thm:MN-tau-S}, which expresses $\tau$ and $\rho_S$ for normal location-scale mixture copulas using only the bivariate normal cdf, Theorem~\ref{thm:MSN-tau-S} for skew-normal scale mixture copulas involves four- and five-dimensional normal cdf's, whose evaluation often relies on QMC integration algorithms in most software packages.
-Corollary~\ref{cor:MSN-tau-S-Phi2} to Theorem~\ref{thm:MSN-tau-S}, presented below, offers alternative formulas for $\tau$ and $\rho_S$ that rely on the bivariate normal cdf.
+Unlike Theorem~\ref{thm:MN-tau-S}, which expresses $\tau$ and $\rho_S$ for normal location-scale mixture copulas using only the bivariate normal cdf, the formulas \eqref{eq:MSN-tau} and \eqref{eq:MSN-rhoS} in Theorem~\ref{thm:MSN-tau-S} involves four- and five-dimensional normal cdf's.
+To provide a clearer comparison, Corollary~\ref{cor:MSN-tau-S-Phi2} offers alternative formulas for $\tau$ and $\rho_S$ that rely on the bivariate normal cdf.
+In particular, we define